 By Ela & Beata of Stunning Outdoors

-Vålådalen is a small settlement in a heart of a valley of same name, in Jamtland region, central Sweden.
+Vålådalen is a small settlement in a heart of a valley of the same name, in the Jamtland region, central Sweden.

-Proximity of a city of Ostersund makes Vålådalen a popular destination, greatly enjoyed by nature lovers, walkers and other individuals seeking to re-connect with nature.
+The proximity of the city of Ostersund makes Vålådalen a popular destination, greatly enjoyed by nature lovers, walkers and other individuals seeking to re-connect with nature.

-The area of Vålådalen offers wide spectrum of hill, forest and moorland walks in the summer, whereas in winter it transforms into a busy winter sports hub.
+The area of Vålådalen offers a wide spectrum of hill, forest, and moorland walks in the summer, whereas in winter it transforms into a busy winter sports hub.

 Some of the best local walking trails are Blanktsjarnsrundan and Ottfjallet.

-The Vålådalen Nature Reserve and its forests offer tranquillity and fabulous opportunities for bird watchers, whereas wild swimming enthusiast can enjoy a dip in a pristine lake Nulltjarnarna.
+The Vålådalen Nature Reserve and its forests offer tranquillity and fabulous opportunities for bird watchers, whereas wild swimming enthusiasts can enjoy a dip in a pristine lake Nulltjarnarna.

-Moreover, the area features unique landmarks, and landscapes sculptured during the last Ice Age, including pyramids and pristine lakes (most famous of them being the strictly protected Blanktsjarn.)
+Moreover, the area features unique landmarks, and landscapes sculptured during the last Ice Age, including pyramids and pristine lakes (the most famous of them being the strictly protected Blanktsjarn.)